katarzyna-miechowska-bi/automotive-sales-dashboard/README.md

 ## 📌 Project Overview

-The Automotive Sales Dashboard is an end-to-end Business Intelligence project built in Power BI to analyze sales performance, dealer efficiency, market trends, and customer behavior in the automotive industry.
+The Automotive Sales Dashboard is an end-to-end Business Intelligence solution built in Power BI to analyze sales performance, dealer efficiency, market trends, and customer behavior in the automotive industry.

 The project transforms raw transactional data into an interactive analytical solution that supports business decision-making through KPIs, trends, and performance insights.